 Shanan Woods is the Senior Financial Aid Counselor for graduate programs.

-Full-time tuition for the 2018-2019 academic year is $43,990 (as of 11/1/17).
+Full-time tuition for the 2019-2020 academic year is estimated to be $45,400 (as of 9/1/18).
 Your fall semester tuition and fees statement will be available in late July.
 Please see Tuition and Financial Aid for a breakdown of tuition, fees, and estimated expenses for full-time and part-time tuition.

 Student loan funds and refunds will be available to pick up during Orientation week from Student Accounts, or by direct deposit if you have signed up through WebAdvisor.